icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-image.md

 `passwd icub`

+!!! note
-**NOTE**: As in any Ubuntu installation, the root user has no password, this means that the direct login (i.e. *ssh root\@icub-head*) is disabled, but you can always do
+  As in any Ubuntu installation, the root user has no password, this means that the direct login (i.e. *ssh root\@icub-head*) is disabled, but you can always do

 `sudo su - `